 Date of consultation: Venue: Time: Person requesting consultation: In attendance: Location of proposal: Nature & Extent of proposal: Interest of requester in the subject site: Does the requester propose to make a planning application?
 Yes No Is the proposal considered significant?
-(EIA, AA, SFRA, or other required) Yes No Is the consultation informed by a Site Location Map?
+(EIA, AA, SFRA, or other required) Yes No 🗌 Is the consultation informed by a Site Location Map?
 Yes No Is the consultation informed by a Landholding Map?
-Yes No Is the consultation informed by a Sketch Proposals?
+Yes No 🗌 Is the consultation informed by a Sketch Proposals?
 Yes No Has the subject site planning history?
 Yes No Is the proposal potentially subject to Development Contributions?
 Yes No Is the proposal potentially subject to future Taking In Charge?
 Yes TIC Plan Required No Is the proposal potentially subject to Irish Water Services?
-Yes IW Pre-connection enquiry No
+Yes No

-Matters Discussed

-Note: The purpose of this consultation in relation to the proposed development is to enable the person concerned to be advised by the Planning Authority of the procedures involved in considering a planning application, including any requirements of the Planning and Development Regulations, 2001as amended (which govern the preparation and submission of planning applications) and to, as far as possible, indicate the relevant objectives in the current statutory Development Plan, which are relevant to the proposed development and which may have a bearing on the decision of the Planning Authority.

-The carrying out of this consultation in relation to the proposed development shall not prejudice the performance by Tipperary County Council as Planning Authority of any of its functions under the Planning and Development Acts, 2000 as amended, or any Regulations made under the Acts, and cannot be relied upon in the formal planning process or in legal proceedings.

-The matters discussed at this consultation shall not prejudice any decision which may be made by the Planning Authority in relation to any planning application on the subject site.
-Furthermore, the advice offered is only relevant in so far as the applicable Planning and Development Act, 2000 as amended, the Regulations made thereunder, and the appropriate statutory Development Plan current for the time being, remain so.

-It is recommended that a copy of this record be submitted with any planning application in respect of the proposed development and the Reference PP be quoted in associated future correspondence.
+Matters Discussed concerned to be ad application, includir (which govern the prindicate the relevant of this consultation in relation to the proposed development is to enable the person vised by the Planning Authority of the procedures involved in considering a planning any requirements of the Planning and Development Regulations, 2001as amended preparation and submission of planning applications) and to, as far as possible, at objectives in the current statutory Development Plan, which are relevant to the ment and which may have a bearing on the decision of the Planning Authority. performance by Tip Planning and Deve this consultation in relation to the proposed development shall not prejudice the perary County Council as Planning Authority of any of its functions under the lopment Acts, 2000 as amended, or any Regulations made under the Acts, and on in the formal planning process or in legal proceedings.
+Planning Authority offered is only releva sed at this consultation shall not prejudice any decision which may be made by the in relation to any planning application on the subject site.
+Furthermore, the advice ant in so far as the applicable Planning and Development Act, 2000 as amended, the thereunder, and the appropriate statutory Development Plan current for the time I that a copy of this record be submitted with any planning application in posed development and the Reference PP ${---}$ be quoted in associated future record represents a true and clear account of the matters discussed in relation to the development between the person(s) named above and the undersigned.
+Signed: Date: Planning Section Tipperary County Council Signed: Date: Meeting Requester

-I/We agree e that this record represer its a true e and c lear ac count ofthe matters discu ssed in relatio n to the identified proposed develo pment b etween [.] the pe rson(s) name d abo /e and th ne und dersign ed.

-Signed:

-Date:

-Planning Section Tipperary County Council

-Date:

-Signed:

-Meeting Requester
+Appendix D

-Appendix D Questionnaire and Aggregated Local Authority Responses
+Questionnaire and Aggregated Local Authority Responses